-The following are response chart summaries of select questions from the community survey.
-Open-ended questions to include the SWOT analysis are not included, but have been provided to local government officials for future use.
+The following are summary response charts of select questions from the community survey.
+Open-ended questions are not included herein, but those questions are covered areas such as SWOT and Needs and Opportunities.
+The local government officials have retained copies of open-ended responses, including redevelopment ideas and general comments for future use.